DualToken: Towards Unifying Visual Understanding and Generation with Dual Visual Vocabularies: Related Works

-Recent research has actively explored solutions in this direction.
-VILA-U~\cite{wu2024vilau} and MUSE-VL~\cite{xie2024musevl} strive to build a unified tokenizer by jointly training on both reconstruction and semantic objectives.
+\textbf{Unified Visual Tokenizers}\quad Recent research has actively explored solutions in this direction.
+VILA-U~\citep{wu2025vilau} and MUSE-VL~\citep{xie2025musevl} strive to build a unified tokenizer by jointly training on both reconstruction and semantic objectives.
 However, due to the inherent disparity between semantic and texture features, they struggle to strike an optimal balance between the two objectives, resulting in subpar performance in both tasks.
-As discussed in FQGAN~\cite{bai2024fqgan}, decomposing the codebook in a divide-and-conquer manner may offer a more fundamental solution to this conflict.
-TokenFlow~\cite{qu2024tokenflow} employs separate codebooks with a shared-mapping mechanism.
-However, key differences set our approach apart.
-First, TokenFlow relies on distinct vision towers to extract semantic and low-level features, rather than leveraging a unified architecture.
-Second, the shared IDs obtained through the shared-mapping mechanism may not be the optimal matches for either semantics or texture, potentially introducing additional losses in both domains.
-TokenFlow has yet to demonstrate its effectiveness in a unified MLLM setting that supports both generation and understanding; instead, it trains separate models dedicated to each task.
+As discussed in FQGAN~\citep{bai2024fqgan}, decomposing the codebook in a divide-and-conquer manner may offer a more fundamental solution to this conflict.
+TokenFlow~\citep{qu2024tokenflow} employs separate codebooks with a shared-mapping mechanism.
+However, key differences set our approach apart: (i) TokenFlow relies on distinct vision towers to extract semantic and low-level features, rather than leveraging a unified architecture; (ii) the shared IDs obtained through the shared-mapping mechanism may not be the optimal matches for either semantics or texture, potentially introducing additional losses in both domains.